allgreed/core-doorctl/README.md

 - Move ESP credentials from code to memory
     - Add a program to upload them

+- Create a Makefile to ditch the shitty ArduinoIDE
 - Encrypt communication between device and server
 - Authenticate the server and the device
 - System handles more than 1 door